filekit-co/wikitoday-front/src/lib/data/2023-08-14/Including-Kim-Min-ja/EN-US.md

 ---
 title: '''Including Kim Min-jae and Kane'' Munich''s best 11 this season...KIM in the Bundesliga too'
-description: '[포포투=가동민]The Bundesliga secretariat believes that Kim Min-jae will be a regular starter for Bayern Munich.
+description: 'The Bundesliga secretariat believes that Kim Min-jae will be a regular starter for Bayern Munich.
 The Bundesliga released its predicted starting eleven for Munich this season on its official website on Wednesday.
 The formation is 4-2-3-1, with Kane up front and Kingsley Coe in the second line.'
 category: 'Sports'
 keywords: '뮌헨'
 date: '2023-08-14'